EmperorKayobi/portfolio/README.md

 # Future
 ## Gato
 After all the projects above, I have planned to build a live image retransmission system for the GATO (Groupe d'Appui Technologique Operationnel).
-It should send images over to the operation computer and the cloud.
+It should send images over from drones to the operation computer and the cloud.
 On the other side, an independant computer able to procces and display the images onsite using ML should be developed
 ## Research
 Cdf Simulations are also heavely studied by myself.